Man wearing 'MAGA' hat, Trump shirt attacks Hispanic subway rider: Police

 Police in New York City are searching for a subway commuter who did anything but "Make America Great Again."

-According to police, the Trump supporter got into a verbal argument with the fellow rider before punching him in the head on a 4 train as it approached the Union Square station in Manhattan.
-He then followed the victim, described by police as a 24-year-old Hispanic man, off the train and shoved him onto the tracks.
+According to police, the suspect got into a verbal argument with the victim before punching him in the head on a 4 train as it approached the Union Square station in Manhattan.
+The alleged assailant then followed the man, described by police as being 24 year old and Hispanic, off the train and shoved him onto the tracks.

-The attacker allegedly made a number of racially derogatory statements during the assault.
+The alleged attacker made a number of racially derogatory statements during the assault, police said.

 The victim suffered cuts on his head, and was treated at an area hospital, police said.